viktormar123/FinalProjectREI505M/README.md

 We welcome contributions and feedback.
 Please submit pull requests for contributions and use the issue tracker for feedback and bug reports.

 ## Authors and Acknowledgements
 This project was developed by Björn Thor Stefánsson, Kristján Sölvi Örnólfsson, and Viktor Már Guðmundsson.
-Special thanks to Steinn Guðmundsson.
+Special thanks to Steinn Guðmundsson our professor at the University of Iceland.